Samsar4/CEH-v10-Study-Guide/README.md

 * **Unofficial Study Guide for CEH v10 exam, forked from:**
     - https://github.com/scottymcraig/CEHv10StudyGuide
-    * changes:
+    * **Changes:**
         - ➕  Modules added
         - ➕  Increased information details in all modules
         - ➕  Practical labs added
         - ➕  Images added for clear understanding
         - ➕  Content segregation

 * The objective of this repo is to clarify all topics presented on [CEH v10](https://iclass.eccouncil.org/our-courses/certified-ethical-hacker-ceh/) (ANSI) exam.